THE ALCESTER 10K WILL BE BACK ON 8TH OCTOBER 2023!

 How do I collect my race bib and chip?

 You can collect your Race BIB and timing chip from registration at Centenary Fields.
 Please collect them on Saturday 7th October if you can, to reduce the number of runners congregating at registration on the morning of the race.
+Don’t forget to pick up you race T shirt from registration if you have ordered one!

 Where can I park?